 We are executing a restructuring program to reduce costs permanently through further headcount reductions and real estate consolidation.
-We currently expect to incur approximately \$200 million of charges in connection with the restructuring program.
-Some of these charges will be incurred in periods ending after September 30, 2003.
+We currently expect to incur up to approximately \$250 million of charges in connection with the restructuring program.
+Some of these charges will be incurred in periods ending after December 31, 2003.
 There is no guarantee that the timing and ultimate amount of charges we record, and the savings we ultimately realize, will not differ from what we currently expect.
+As of September 30, 2003, we have recorded \$142.4 million of restructuring charges (of which \$136.2 million were cash charges).

 The restructuring and related costs could adversely affect our financial condition and result in a violation of the financial covenants of our revolving credit facilities, which could trigger a default under those facilities and adversely affect our liquidity.
-The revolving credit facilities allow for up to \$200 million of restructuring charges (of which up to \$175 million may be cash charges) to be recorded in our financial statements through the fiscal quarter ending September 30, 2003.
-As of June 30, 2003, we have recorded \$94.4 million of restructuring charges (of which \$88.6 million were cash charges).
-Any charges in excess of these limits, or the recording of restructuring charges in periods after September 30, 2003, would be taken into account in determining whether we are in compliance with the financial covenants of our revolving credit facilities.
+The revolving credit facilities allow for up to \$275 million of restructuring charges (of which up to \$240 million may be cash charges) to be recorded in our financial statements through the fiscal quarter ending March 31, 2004.
+Any charges in excess of these limits, or the recording of restructuring charges in periods after March 31, 2004, may adversely affect our compliance with the financial covenants of our revolving credit facilities.